Solving Football by Exploiting Equilibrium Structure of 2p0s Differential Games with One-Sided Information: Introduction

 \section{Introduction}

 The strength of game solvers has grown rapidly in the last decade, beating elite-level human players in Chess~\citep{alphazero}, Go~\citep{alphago}, Poker~\citep{pluribus, rebel}, Diplomacy~\citep{diplomacy}, Stratego~\citep{stratego}, among others with increasing complexity.
-Most of the existing solvers with proved convergence, e.g., CFR+ variants~\citep{tammelin2014solving,burch2014solving, moravvcik2017deepstack,rebel,lanctot2009monte}, FTRL variants~\citep{pmlr-v15-mcmahan11b, perolat2021poincare}, and mirror descent variants~\citep{sokota2022unified, cen2021fast, vieillard2020leverage}, are designed for games with finite action and state sets, and have computational complexities increasing along the sizes of these sets.
-Real-world imperfect-information games, however, can often have continuous action and state spaces and happen in continuous time, making them differential in nature.
-Directly applying the existing solvers to these differential games would require either insightful action-state-time abstraction or enormous compute.
-Neither are readily available.
+However, most of the existing solvers with proven convergence, either based on regret matching~\citep{tammelin2014solving,burch2014solving, moravvcik2017deepstack,rebel,lanctot2009monte} or gradient descent-ascent~\citep{pmlr-v15-mcmahan11b, perolat2021poincare, sokota2022unified, cen2021fast, vieillard2020leverage}, have computational complexities increasing with the size of the \textit{finite} action set, and suffer from game-tree complexities growing exponentially with both the action size $U$ and the tree depth $K$.
+Real-world games, however, often have continuous actions and happen in continuous time and state spaces, making them \textit{differential} in nature.
+Applying existing solvers to differential games would require game-specific insight or extra computational overhead for automated abstraction \citep{kroer2015discretization, hawkin2011automated, brown2015simultaneous}.